openkim/kliff/docs/source/auto_examples/example_uq_mcmc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 277-287
+GENERATED FROM PYTHON SOURCE LINES 274-284

 .. note::
-   As an alternative, KLIFF also provides a wrapper to emcee_.This can be accessed by setting ``use_ptsampler=False`` when instantiating :class:`~kliff.uq.MCMC`.
+   As an alternative, KLIFF also provides a wrapper to emcee_.
+This can be accessed by setting ``sampler="emcee"`` when instantiating :class:`~kliff.uq.MCMC`.
 For further documentation, see :class:`~kliff.uq.EmceeSampler`.

 .. _OpenKIM: https://openkim.org
 .. _ptemcee: https://github.com/willvousden/ptemcee